tilatrivia/truman-kautzman-com/content/projects/wedding-website/index.md

 ## Description

 As many engaged couples do, my finace and I created a website to place information about our upcoming wedding.
-The primary purpose for the site is to publish details about our receptions and link to our regitries.
+The primary purpose for the site is to publish details about our receptions and link to our registries.
 There is also a photo gallery with photos from while we were dating.

 ## Conception